krystianity/keras-serving/README.md

 # results will be in (/result)
 ```

-## 3. Load and Export Model as Tensorflow Graph
+## 3. Load and export Model as Tensorflow Graph

 ```
 python export.py